-• Shindaiwa recommends using a fuel with a sulfur content of less than 1,000 ppm.
+• Shindaiwa recommends using a fuel with a sulfur content of less than 1,000ppm.

-- Change the engine oil and oil filter after a shorter period than normal (approximately one-half the normal period) if using a high-sulfur (sulfur content of between 5,000 to 10,000 ppm) fuel. - Do not use a fuel with a sulfur content of 10,000 ppm or more.
-Ultra-low sulfur fuel must be used if using the equipment in a region subject to EPA exhaust gas regulations.
+- Change the engine oil and oil filter after a shorter period than normal (approximately one-half the normal period) if using a high-sulfur (sulfur content of between 5,000 to 10,000ppm) fuel. - Do not use a fuel with a sulfur content of 10,000ppm or more. - Ultra-low sulfur fuel must be used if using the equipment in a region subject to EPA exhaust gas regulations.
 Use No. 2-D S15 in place of No. 2-D in such areas.
-Use No. 1-D S15 in place of No. 1-D in regions where the temperature is -10°C or less. - Always be sure to use the fuel strainer attached to the fuel inlet. - Add fuel until the tank is slightly less than full.
+Use No. 1-D S15 in place of No. 1-D in regions where the temperature is -10°C or less. - Always be sure to use the fuel strainer attached to the fuel inlet. - Add fuel until the tank is slightly less than full. - Do not open the fuel inlet cover except when refueling.
+Leaving the fuel inlet cover open can result in rainwater flowing into the equipment and cause the fluids in the spill containment (oil and similar fluids) to spill out of the equipment.